Jab seeker's allowance: should we relax the rules for vaccinations?

 GoodShape’s Clinical Governance Officer, Suzanne Marshall RN believes it’s a bit of both:

-“However, like so many things, there needs to be give and take; while I would hope that employers would do their utmost to be flexible where necessary - supporting the health of employees and the health of their business through the vaccination programme - I also think it’s important for employees to be responsible and respectful of their work when planning their vaccination.
-They should strive wherever possible to avoid disruption, as they would with any other hospital or dental appointment.
+“The vaccination programme is essential, and employers should strive to support staff in getting their vaccine however possible.
+To encourage employees to attend appointments, you may want to offer flexibility in working hours or arrangements during recovery, such as working from home.“However, like so many things, there needs to be give and take; while I would hope that employers would do their utmost to be flexible where necessary - supporting the health of employees and the health of their business through the vaccination programme - I also think it’s important for employees to be responsible and respectful of their work when planning their vaccination.
+They should strive wherever possible to avoid disruption, as they would with any other hospital or dental appointment.“There is an ever-growing number of vaccination centres offering appointment times outside of traditional office hours, as well as opportunities for people to access walk-in vaccinations, so it's easier than ever to ‘grab a jab’ at the individual’s convenience.”

 To aid the vaccination uptake in their organisations, some companies such as Amazon, have chosen to incentivise employees to go and get vaccinated, and have even opened vaccination centres onsite.